VikParuchuri/vik-blog/_posts/2015-02-18-making-an-app.md

 ---
+categories: vik
+cover: false
+date: 2015-02-18 16:45
 layout: post
+status: published
+subclass: post
+tags: android app tulalens
 title: Making an app as a Valentine's day gift
-date: 2015-02-18 16:45
-status: published
-categories: android app tulalens
 ---

 For the past year, my girlfriend, [Priya](https://twitter.com/priyabiyer) has been working on an awesome nonprofit called [Tulalens](http://www.tulalens.org).
 The idea is to be "yelp for low-income people in emerging markets".
 She did a pilot in October/November 2014 where she and the Tulalens team went into the slums of [Hyderabad](http://en.wikipedia.org/wiki/Hyderabad), and surveyed pregnant women on which hospitals they went to and the quality of care they received.
 She was then able to analyze the data and figure out the best hospitals in the area.